boystrange/FairCheck/README.md

 ## List of claims

 Here is a list of claims made in the paper about the well- or ill-typing of the key examples presented in the paper.
-Each claim is discussed and checked against the implementation of `FairCheck` in the corresponding section below.
+Each claim will be discussed and checked against the implementation of `FairCheck` in the corresponding section below.

 1. [The *acquirer-business-carrier* program in Example 4.1 is well typed (Example 6.1)](#claim-1)